maltemosbach/sold/README.md

 ## Training
+The training routine consists of two steps: pre-training a Slot-Attention for Video (SAVi) model and training the SOLD model.

+### Pre-training a SAVi model
 SAVi models are pretrained on static datasets of random trajectories.
 Such datasets can be generated using the [`generate.py`](./src/sold/datasets/generate.py) script.
 First to pre-train a SAVi model, run:
 ```bash